-where $E{ij} = 2 p(A = B|a_ib_j) - 1$ and $p(A = B|a_ib_j)$ is the probability that Alice and Bob measure the same outcome given joint settings (a_i, b_j) .
-While the local-realist bound is 2, the quantum bound is $2\sqrt{2}$, and the logical (algebraic) bound is 4.
-Our run 1 data yields $S{\text{exp}} = 2.463$, while for run 2, we observe $S{\text{exp}} = 2.490$.
+where $E{ij} = 2 p(A = B|a_ib_j) - 1$ and $p(A = B|a_ib_j)$ is the probability that Alice and Bob measure the same outcome given joint settings $(a_i, b_j)$ .
+While the localrealist bound is 2, the quantum bound is $2\sqrt{2}$ , and the logical (algebraic) bound is 4.
+Our run 1 data yields $S{exp} = 2.425$ , while for run 2, we observe $S{exp} = 2.502$ .
 Both runs therefore violate the corresponding local-realist bound.
 See Fig. 4 and Table I.

 Our analysis must further consider that some experimental trials will have "corrupt" settings triggered not by genuine stellar photons, but by atmospheric airglow, thermal dark counts, errant dichroic mirror reflections, or other noise in our detectors.
-Since these events originate very recently in the experiments' past light cone, settings chosen with them are no better (and no worse) than settings chosen with conventional QRNGs.
+Since these events originate very recently in the experiments' past light cone, settings chosen with them are no better (and no worse) than settings chosen with conventional random number generators.

-To constrain the fraction of experimental runs we can tolerate in which either or both sides were triggered by a corrupt event, we conservatively assume that any such events can produce maximal CHSH correlations (S=4) [53], whereas settings triggered by correctly identified stellar photons are assumed to obey local realism ($S \le 2$).
-An optimally efficient local hidden variable model would only need to use individual corrupt photons on a single side to achieve S=4, without needing to "waste" simultaneous corruptions or events in which changing the path of a stellar photon through the cosmic setting reader is unnecessary.
+To constrain the fraction of experimental runs we can tolerate in which either or both sides were triggered by a corrupt event, we conservatively assume that any such events can produce maximal CHSH correlations (S =4) [68], whereas settings triggered by correctly identified stellar photons are assumed to obey local realism ( $S \leq 2$ ).
+An optimally efficient local hidden-variable model would only need to use individual corrupt photons on a single side to achieve S = 4, without needing to "waste" simultaneous corruptions or events in which changing the path of a stellar photon through the setting reader is unnecessary.
 We therefore use this maximally conservative model as our null hypothesis.

-To calculate the statistical significance of our results, we account for background events and errant dichroic mirror reflections as well as differences in the measured total and noise rates for the red/blue dichroic ports on each side.
-Moreover, whereas we assume fair sampling (for both entangled and stellar photon detections) and fair coincidences for entangled photons [50], we adopt the conservative assumption that the local hidden-variable model could retain "memory" of settings and outcomes of previous trials [54-56].
-As detailed in the SM, we find that the measured fractions of corrupt coincidences are sufficiently low that the probability that a local hidden-variable model could explain the observed violations of Bell's inequality is $p \le 7.38 \times 10^{-32}$ for experimental run 1, and $p \le 1.06 \times 10^{-43}$ for run 2.
-These correspond to experimental violations of the CHSH bound by at least 11.69 and 13.81 standard deviations, respectively.
+To calculate the statistical significance of our results, we account for background events and errant dichroic mirror reflections as well as differences in the measured total and noise rates for the red/blue dichroic ports on each side, which yield unequal (biased) frequencies for various combinations of detector settings $a_i b_j$ .
+Moreover, whereas we assume fair sampling (for both entangled and stellar photon detections) and fair coincidences for entangled photons [65], we adopt the conservative assumption that the local hidden-variable model could retain "memory" of settings and outcomes of previous trials [69-71].
+As detailed in the Supplemental Material [57], we find that the measured fractions of corrupt coincidences are sufficiently low that the probability that a local hidden-variable model could explain the observed violations of Bell's inequality is $p \le 1.78 \times 10^{-13}$ for experimental run 1, and $p \le 3.96 \times 10^{-33}$ for run 2.
+These correspond to experimental violations of the CHSH bound by at least 7.31 and 11.93 standard deviations, respectively.